apache/inlong-website/docs/data_node/extract_node/sqlserver-cdc.md

     <version>inlong_version</version>
 </dependency>
 ```
-## Setup SqlServer CDC
+## Setup SQLServer CDC

-SqlServer CDC needs to open related libraries and tables, the steps are as follows:
+SQLServer CDC needs to open related libraries and tables, the steps are as follows:

-1.Enable the CDC function for the database.
+1. Enable the CDC function for the database.
 ```sql
 if exists(select 1 from sys.databases where name='dbName' and is_cdc_enabled=0)
 begin
     exec sys.sp_cdc_enable_db
 end
 ```
-2.Check the database CDC capability status.
+2. Check the database CDC capability status.
 ```sql
 select is_cdc_enabled from sys.databases where name='dbName'
 ```
-nodes: 1 is running CDC of DB.
+note: 1 is running CDC of DB.

-3.Turn on CDC for the table
+3. Turn on CDC for the table
 ```sql
 IF EXISTS(SELECT 1 FROM sys.tables WHERE name='tableName' AND is_tracked_by_cdc = 0)
 BEGIN